-One of the most underutilized and beautiful trails on the island, Brickhill Trail is guaranteed to take your breath away!
-Meandering directly alongside the intercostal waterway, hikers experience spectacular views of oyster beds, marsh, and intricate root systems of washed out trees.
-Facing the westwards towards the intercostal waterway, this campground provides backpackers with prime sunset viewing!
-This trail runs exactly one mile, and goes directly through Brickhill campground.
-Campers can pitch their tents right next to the water, which is a bonus for a breeze that can keep bugs at bay.
-This campground is a true Island treasure but isn’t as utilized due to it’s distance from Sea Camp.
-Definitely the most beautiful backcountry campground, make sure and incorporate Brickhill into your backpacking trip to Cumberland.
+One of Cumberland’s most underutilized trails, Brickhill Trail is guaranteed to take your breath away!
+Meandering directly alongside the Intracoastal Waterway, hikers experience spectacular views of oyster beds, marsh, and intricate root systems of tide battered trees.
+Facing westward toward the Intracoastal Waterway, Brickhill Bluff Campground provides backpackers with prime sunset viewing!
+This trail runs exactly one mile, and goes directly through the campground.
+Campers can pitch their tents right next to the water, with a bonus breeze that can keep bugs at bay.
+This campground is a true island treasure but isn’t as utilized due to its distance from Sea Camp.
+Definitely the most beautiful backcountry campground, be sure to incorporate Brickhill into your backpacking trip.
 There’s a non-potable water pump at the campground.
-This trail also has a spur which travels East from the campground, crosses the main road, then collides with Bunkley Trail.
-This spur passes over an old dike, where you’ll cross over two boardwalks where the trail often gets mucky.
+This trail also has a spur which travels east from the campground, crosses the Main Road, then intersects with Bunkley Trail.
+This spur passes over an old dike, where you’ll cross over two boardwalks.
+The trail often gets mucky.